-You will need to hire a remediation company who can properly remove the areas that are affected by the mold and dry it out.
+If you have mold when you are selling a home where mold grows, you will need to hire a remediation company that can properly remove the areas that are affected by the mold and dry it out.
 Be sure to keep all of your documentation and invoices to disclose to a potential buyer.
 The process can be daunting and if you are residing in the home, the remediation company may ask you to move out as the area impacted has to be sealed up to prevent spores from getting into the rest of the house.

 If the leak and/or mold issue is in the kitchen, that can be very inconvenient to live in a house where the kitchen is sealed off.
 The remediation company may remove cabinets, counters, and walls in order to sufficiently address the problem.
 Also depending on where the leak or water intrusion is, the floors may also have to be removed.